 Consequently, they deduce that you are guilty of DUI.
 Your lawyer may successfully explain how coordination and balance during the administration of field sobriety tests could be affected by fatigue, nerves, your clothing, your natural physical coordination, flat feet, etc.

 - The officer did not conduct a proper fifteen-minute observation time frame

-We earlier mentioned that the officer who arrested you needs to observe you continuously for fifteen minutes before administering the breath test.
+We mentioned earlier that the officer who arrested you needs to observe you continuously for fifteen minutes before administering the breath test.
 Interrogating whether or not the observation happened is a DUI defense your attorney can use.

 Several officers do not observe the arrestee during this observation time.
 Instead, they prepare the paperwork and conduct the test.
 If your attorney proves that the arresting officer did not correctly observe you, it will cast doubt not only on the test results of your breath test but also the entire investigation.

-Felony DUI, regardless of its nature, is harshly persecuted.
+Felony DUI, regardless of its nature, is harshly prosecuted.
 Its conviction, as we mentioned, comes with consequences that may affect you throughout your entire life.
 However, before sentencing, you have the right to defend yourself before the court.
 Since it is a strictly charged offense, it will require an aggressive defense for you to stand a chance of winning.
-Only an experienced attorney can help you prepare a reliable defense that can get you the best probable results.
+Only an experienced attorney can help you prepare a reliable defense that can get you the best possible results.
 Therefore, you need to contact one as soon as you are arrested.
 For Santa Ana residents, reach out to Darwish Law at 714-887-4810.
 Our deep understanding of the law enables us to successfully help clients around this area solve their DUI cases, including felony DUI.